Staff,Board and Patrons

 Evelyn is the Office Manager at the Scottish Child Law Centre.
 She has over 20 year’s experience of working in the voluntary sector and has a particular interest in supporting work with children and young people.

 Jenny has over 12 years experience in various administration settings in the public, voluntary and private sectors.
-She has a PhD in Botany and is also a Fitness Instructor, Cycling Coach and Personal Trainer.
+She has a PhD in Botany and is also a Pilates Teacher, Fitness Instructor and Cycling Coach.
 Jenny shares the values of SCLC and is committed to supporting their work in her role.

 Gillian Donald (Treasurer)